 - Amerisleep AS5 — Best Mattress for Heavy Sleepers

 Most mattresses begin to lose their luster after a few years— sadly, they don’t last forever.
 But you can still get your hands on a good-quality mattress that holds out for at least 6-7 years.
 Most experts recommend replacing your mattress when you start waking up with pain or discomfort or you think your mattress could be the cause of all your tossing and turning.

-Other signs you may need to replace your old mattress include cosmetic defects, such as seams ripping, sagging or bunching, burst coils, or divets and indents causing you to feel stuck on the bed.
+Other signs you may need to replace your old mattress include cosmetic defects, such as seams ripping, sagging or bunching, burst coils, or indents causing you to feel stuck on the bed.
 Bottom line— if you’re uncomfortable on your mattress, it’s time to replace it!